is a webcomic focusing on an opossum. A very strong

 - Subverted; they are actually tentacles positioned to look like that.

-- The Nondescript: Somehow after being blamed for publically thrashing Ewe-lala, the entire entertainment media of Canopy can't identify Poppy, in spite of the fact that only thirty possums live in Canopy.
+- The Nondescript: Somehow, after being blamed for publicly thrashing Ewe-lala, the entire entertainment media of Canopy can't identify Poppy, in spite of the fact that only thirty possums live in Canopy.
 Thirty.

 - Octopus Blood: Poda bleeds blue.
 The Alt Text suggests it's because as long as it isn't red, blood is family friendly!